 Students who have failed 3 or more core academic courses may be required to work with an Interventionist at WMS, attend the after school program, or be placed in the Middle Level Program (housed at the Learning Center).
 If a student continues to fail classes they may be required to attend summer school.
 Note: Administration will look at when classes were failed and the need for summer remediation may be determined by effort and improvement during the school year.
-If a student attends summer school on a daily basis with proper behavior and academic effort, they will be able to attend WMS or WHS the next school year.
-If a student has poor attendance, poor behavior or poor academic effort they will be required to do one of the following: return to WMS and work with an Interventionist, start the school year at the Middle Level Program (housed at the West Learning Academy), or start the school year at the Area Learning Center.
+If a student attends summer school on a daily basis with proper behavior and academic effort, they will be able to attend WMS the next school year.
+If a student has poor attendance, poor behavior or poor academic effort may be required to do one of the following: return to WMS and work with an Interventionist or start the school year at the Middle Level Program (housed at the Learning Center).